massivebird/tutoring-english/main.md

          + Literally: a capitol building was destroyed by fire
          + Figuratively: the government as a system was destroyed

+#### under control [idiom]
+   + Translates to: _to be controlled and managed with success_
+   + The opposite would be _out of control_
+   + Example sentences:
+      + "It's important to keep a fire __under control__.
+Otherwise, it could spread and cause serious damage."
+      + "I can't keep my cat __under control__.
+She causes a new mess every day that takes me hours to clean up."

+#### to be/get carried away [idiom]
+   + Translates to: _to lose control over oneself out of excitement_
+   + Example sentences:
+      + "When I do chores around the house, it's so easy to __get carried away__.
+I'll look at the clock and realize I'd been cleaning for ten hours straight."
+      + "He got so __carried away__ eating his candy that he ate all five pounds of it in one sitting.
+He was sick for the next five days."

+#### down the road [phrase]
+   + Translates to: _far into the future_
+   + Example sentences:
+      + "I'll purchase an expensive car sometime __down the road__.
+I would definitely wait until I could afford the insurance, though."
+      + "Five years __down the road__, the downtown area will probably look entirely different, and hopefully for the better."

 ## Comfortable

 Casual language.
 Widely understood.
 Less appropriate for formal conversations.